juanluisbaptiste/docker-otrs/README.md

 Backups must be inside the */var/otrs/backups* directory (host mounted by default in the docker-compose file).

+ :heavy_exclamation_mark: Remember to remove the _OTRS_INSTALL=restore_ from the docker-compose file environment variables afterwards.

 ## Upgrading

 There are two types of upgrades When upgrading OTRS: _minor_ and _major_ version upgrades.
 This section describes how to upgrade on each case.